 Update: After testing and biopsies, we found out my circular rash was granuloma annulare, which is harmless, with no clear cause.
 My white blood cell count however keeps coming back high.
 We’re still trying to figure that out along with the cause of my fatigue.

 I have bushes and trees to plant and a certain little furry man to take for his checkup.
 I’ll see how I do.
 I’ve been warned to expect some side effects from the Amoxicillin.

 Psychologically, I felt better last night, since I was blaming myself for feeling so tired.
 I’ve had a couple of inquiries about custom toys, and one night this past week, I felt so overwhelmed, I thought I would have to say I couldn’t do them.
 I felt like I couldn’t make any toys at all.
 I’ve had trouble even thinking straight lately, although I am feeling better and more rested now.
 I felt like I needed to go to the rest home and take a long, long nap.

 I have been feeling guilty too, that I haven’t gotten my toys done.
 I’ve had the same nine monsters in progress since the beginning of January.
 I am hoping the antibiotic and some sleep will turn me around.

-I have a new teal fleece Hug Me Slug joining my other stuffed animal plushies over in my toy shop.
-I forgot to mention before that I now have the domains hugmeslug.com and hugaslug.com pointing to my toys shop, so it will be easier to find me.
+I have a new teal fleece Hug Me Slug joining my other stuffed animal plushies over our shop.
+I forgot to mention before that I now have the domains hugmeslug.com and hugaslug.com pointing to put website, so it will be easier to find us.